swarnendubiswas/dotemacs/README.md

 make install
 ```

-Test both the fast JSON and native compilation is working, evaluate the following in Emacs.
+Evaluate the following to test that both fast JSON and native compilation is working.

 ```emacs-lisp
 (if (and (fboundp 'native-comp-available-p)